nanoframework/nanoFramework.Hosting/README.md

     var logger = (DebugLogger)loggerFactory.GetCurrentClassLogger();
     logger.MinLogLevel = level;

-    // using TryAdd prevents duplicate logging objects if AddLogging() is added more then once services.TryAdd(new ServiceDescriptor(typeof(ILogger), logger));
+    // using TryAdd prevents duplicate logging objects if AddLogging()
+    // is added more then once to ConfigureServices services.TryAdd(new ServiceDescriptor(typeof(ILogger), logger));
     services.TryAdd(new ServiceDescriptor(typeof(ILoggerFactory), loggerFactory));